Sexual Orientation OCD Treatment

 • Fear of being gay, straight, bisexual, or asexual despite past certainty.

-• Concern that certain physical reactions “prove” a change in attraction.
+• Worry that physical sensations “prove” a change in attraction.

-• Intrusive sexual thoughts about inappropriate partners (age-inappropriate or non-consensual), leading to guilt and fear.
+• Intrusive sexual thoughts about inappropriate or non-consensual partners, leading to guilt and fear.

-• Endless mental reviewing of past experiences to find “evidence.”
+• Endless reviewing of past experiences to find “evidence.”

 Compulsions in Sexual Orientation OCD

-The compulsions in Sexual Orientation OCD Treatment aim to neutralize anxiety but end up reinforcing OCD.
-They may include:
+Compulsions in Sexual Orientation OCD Treatment are attempts to neutralize anxiety, but they actually reinforce OCD.
+Common compulsions include:

-• Deliberately exposing oneself to images or situations to check for reactions.
+• Deliberately exposing oneself to images to “check” reactions.

 Why Sexual Orientation OCD Feels So Real